briankeane/pl2/readme.md

-# Playola API
+# Playola
-This app is the back-end to PlayolaRadio.
-It uses an HTTP interface and provides json-formatted responses.

-## REQUESTS
+This app makes creating and maintaining an internet radio station very easy.
+Following is a description of the API interface (it's not functioning yet!)

 ### Users
 #####create_user